 The chassis was discovered in the mid-70s under the body of a 1955 Corvette that was being restored.
 The first three Corvettes were built on June 30, 1953, likely rolling off the assembly line in Flint, MI on July 1, 1953.
 Traveling to the GM Tech Center in Warren, MI where it was used for durability testing, the #003 car’s chassis reappeared in 1983 and later wound up on eBay in 2012, which is when Ed Foss acquired it.

 “We wanted to make sure Ed’s legacy and contributions in the Corvette community would be remembered here at the Museum,” said Teresa Foss.

 Here are some more photos of the 1953 Cutaway on display in the new Gateway Exhibit at the NCM.

-The new Gateway exhibit focuses on the back-story of Corvette – its influences, why fiberglass was used, how the iconic car got its name and more.
+The new Gateway exhibit focuses on the story of the Corvette – its influences, why fiberglass was used, how the iconic car got its name, and more.
 Featured in the exhibit is a 1946 Stout Y46 Concept Car, the first fiberglass automobile and the only of that model ever produced; a 1947 MG TC Roadster, a British sports car introduced at the end of WWII, which began the sports car craze in America; and a 1951 Crosley, considered by many to be the first American sports car produced after WWII by an established automobile manufacturer.

 Returning to display post-remodel is the original 1953 Corvette emblem, which was switched out hours before the Corvette was slated to debut in New York, and a model of the HMCS Snowberry K166 – a typical Corvette class warship which is the namesake of the automobile.
 New artifacts being showcased include a clay model buck and modeling tools, and Firebird I concept car model built for Harley Earl.